 Pushing Boundaries with Chris Chu, Managing Director, Samsung Catalyst Fund

-Christopher (Chris) Chu’s stellar credentials as a longtime technologist and business executive are similar to those of the many high achievers who populate Silicon Valley – a geographic area (and a mindset) that is sometimes criticized as a “bubble,” in which residents live their lives apart from the real world.
+On the surface, Chris’ accomplishments seem similar to those of the many high achievers who populate Silicon Valley – a geographic area (and a mindset) that is sometimes criticized as a “bubble,” in which residents live their lives apart from the real world.

 Traveling brings balance to his personal life, and fulfills childhood fantasies of being like Indiana Jones or becoming an explorer in outer space.
 It also reminds him that there are places well outside of the San Francisco Bay Area where creative and innovative entrepreneurs work on projects worthy of venture capital.